 A copy of your bachelor's degree certificate or its equivalent.

-If you want to transfer your visa inside Thailand, this will need to be legalised/certified before travelling.
+If you want to transfer your visa inside Thailand, your degree certificate will need to be legalised/certified before travelling.
+If you don't, there will be delays.

 b) TEFL/TESOL Certification: